Madonna House Apostolate: Sobornost

 Sobornost is a Russian word referring to a unity of heart, mind, and soul that develops in a group when each person is listening to and is surrendered to the Holy Spirit.
 Doherty considered sobornost a fundamental principle of Christian community and saw in it an answer to the rampant individualism of contemporary society.

 The call to sobornost is reflected in the very structure of the community.
 Priests, laymen, and laywomen live and move as members of one family.
 Each of the three branches is governed by a Director General who must be elected unanimously ("in sobornost") by that branch, and the three Directors General are also called to move in deep unity.

 Poustinia

-The Russian word for 'desert', poustinia, in its Madonna House form, and as described in her classic work Poustinia: Encountering God in Silence, Solitude and Prayer, refers to a small, sparsely furnished cabin or room where one typically spends twenty-four hours in prayer and fasting, reading Scripture and listening for God's word in one's heart.
+The Russian word for 'wasteland', poustinia, in its Madonna House form, and as described in her classic work Poustinia: Encountering God in Silence, Solitude and Prayer, refers to a small, sparsely furnished cabin or room where one typically spends twenty-four hours in prayer and fasting, reading Scripture and listening for God's word in one's heart.
 In Combermere some 20 cabins are available to members and guests for this purpose.